stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme4.md

 ---
-title: 'Devlog #4 - Visuals part I'
+title: 'Devlog #4 - Visuals!'
 subtitle: >-
   In the next two posts, we'll share some exciting new visuals we've been working on.
 From massive graphic improvements, to some slick UI elements